-E. Stewart Rhodes – Founder and President
+E. Stewart Rhodes – Founder and National President

 After founding Oath Keepers, Stewart has appeared on dozens of nationally syndicated radio shows, on scores of local radio shows across the country, and has appeared on MSNBC’s Hardball with Chris Matthews, on Fox News’ The Factor with Bill O’Reilly, and on CNN Special Reports.

 Maj.
-Rex H. McTyeire (Deceased), U.S. Army Special Forces,
+Rex H. McTyeire, U.S. Army Special Forces (Ret.)

 Major McTyeire started his military career from southern Georgia (Albany) as a volunteer, on orders to Jump School at eighteen years old.
 At Ft Benning, he was recruited into Special Forces, and offered an age waiver to volunteer.
 He was one of the youngest soldiers to graduate SF Phase 1 at Ft.
 Bragg in the period, and was on the Honor Detachment.
 Assignments to 5th 3rd 7th and 10th SF Group “A Teams” followed, as well as a tour with 46th Company SF Thailand.
-On the road to SFC E-7, as a master parachutist: Rex added Advanced Demolitions, Jump Master, Ranger and Scuba schools to his resume.
-He went from SFC to Lieutenant as an OCS Honor Graduate, after degrees from NY State University.
+On the road to SFC E-7, as a master parachutist: Rex added Advanced Demolitions, Jump Master, Ranger and Scuba schools to his resume (Rex was a “triple canopy” stud).
+A “Mustang,” Rex went from SFC to Lieutenant as an OCS Honor Graduate, after degrees from NY State University.
 Rex was a charter member of the Special Forces Officer Branch (“Crossed Arrows” brass) with 18 primary and three 35 series intelligence schools backing it up.
 After a series of nominative black Special Operations assignments, with a mission focus on Afghanistan, winning an MSM for service reporting on Soviet combat activity: Maj.
 McTyeire returned to the Special Forces school as initially the Deputy Director of Advanced Skills at SWCS, Ft Bragg, and then moved to take command of the Operations and Intelligence schools there.

 John D. Shirley

-Active Duty Peace Officer – Houston, TX
+Retired Peace Officer – Houston, TX

-National Liaison to Peace Officers
+National Lead Liaison to Peace Officers

 John D. Shirley is a third generation peace officer and son of retired Houston Homicide Detective.
 He grew up in Houston and after High School attended Texas A&M University in College Station, Texas.
 After college he joined the Houston Police Department, graduating 6th in his academy class.
 He swore his Oath to the Constitution on December 20, 1994.
-In his seventeen years of service to the citizens of Houston, John has served as a patrol officer, bicycle patrol officer, crime analyst, policy development officer, patrol supervisor, internal affairs investigator, homicide investigator, and now he’s the Administrative Sergeant in one of the largest patrol divisions in the city.
+In his twenty years of service to the citizens of Houston, John served as a patrol officer, bicycle patrol officer, crime analyst, policy development officer, patrol supervisor, internal affairs investigator, homicide investigator, and the Administrative Sergeant in one of the largest patrol divisions in the city.